imasdekar/urja-site/content/about/teams.md

-    about: In his 35 years in the development sector, Altaf started off as a volunteer working with children living on the streets and went on to become one of the founder members of Saathi, an NGO which works with youth living on the streets and their rehabilitation.This intense and ongoing engagement has not only exposed him to various dimensions of work with children and young adults, and various strategies of interventions but also the nuances of organizational functioning like governance, leadership facilitation, program planning, monitoring and evaluation.
+    about: In his 35 years in the development sector, Altaf started off as a volunteer working with children living on the streets and went on to become one of the founder members of Saathi, an NGO which works with youth living on the streets and their rehabilitation.
+This intense and ongoing engagement has not only exposed him to various dimensions of work with children and young adults, and various strategies of interventions but also the nuances of organizational functioning like governance, leadership facilitation, program planning, monitoring and evaluation.